 PARKER-HANNIFIN CORPORATION ATTN: JOSEPH R. LEONTI 6035 PARKLAND BLVD.
-CLEVELAND, OH 44124-4141
+CLEVELAND.
+OH 44124-4141

-VOTE BY INTERNET Before The Meeting - Go to www.proxyvote.com

-Use the Internet to transmit your voting instructions and for electronic delivery of information.
+VOTE BY INTERNET - www.proxyvote.com or scan the QR Barcode above Use the Internet to transmit your volting instructions and for electronic delivery of information.
 Vote by 11:59 p.m.
-Eastern Daylight Time on October 26, 2021 for shares held directly and by 11:59 p.m.
-Eastern Daylight Time on October 24, 2021 for shares held in one of the Parker-Hannifin Corporation employee savings plans.
-Have your proxy card in hand when you access the web site and follow the instructions to obtain your records and to create an electronic voting Instruction form.
+Eastern Daylight Time on October 25, 2022 for shares held directly and by 11:59 p.m.
+Eastern Daylight Time on October 23, 2022 for shares held in one of the Parker-Hannifin Corporation employee savings plans.
+Have your proxy card in hand when you access the web site and follow the instructions to obtain your records and to create an electronic voting instruction form.